-The tree care industry has a nationally registered arborist apprenticeship that is recognized by the U.S. Department of Labor.
-This program provides you, the employer, with an effective recruiting, training and retention tool for new employees, as well as for those already on your team.
+Arborist apprenticeship is nationally registered and recognized by the U.S. Department of Labor.
+This program provides you, the employer, with an effective recruiting, training and retention tool for new and old employees.
 By offering apprenticeship, your business can grow and thrive!

 Benefits for Your Business

-- Highly-skilled employees who adopt a safer work ethic and will produce quality results for your business, ultimately saving you money
+- Highly-skilled employees who adopt a safer work ethic and will produce quality results for your business, subsequently saving you money

 - A committed team whose skills, confidence and loyalty will develop under your expert supervision